kopytjuk/kopytjuk.github.io/content/posts/bringing-crash-scene-diagrams-to-life/index.md

 ## Using NHTSA accidents to improve safety

+A few words about the organization behind the data we will use:

+> The National Highway Traffic Safety Administration (NHTSA), [...], under the U.S. Department of Transportation,
+> is responsible for reducing deaths, injuries and economic losses resulting from motor vehicle crashes.
+> This is accomplished by setting and enforcing safety performance standards for motor vehicles and motor vehicle equipment,
+> and through grants to state and local governments to enable them to conduct effective local highway safety programs.[2]

-The database consists of 11358 highway accidents involving human injuries.
-It may be helpful to undestand the process of "sampling" the data.
+The database consists of **11358 highway accidents** involving human injuries.
+It may be helpful to understand the process of "sampling" the data.
 The following paragraph is taken from the official website hosted by NHTSA:

 > After a crash has been sampled, trained Crash Technicians obtain data from crash sites by documenting scene evidence such as *skid marks*, fluid spills, and struck objects.
 They locate the *vehicles* involved, document the crash damage, and identify interior components that were contacted by the occupants.
 On-site inspections are followed-up with confidential interviews of the crash victims and a review of medical records for injuries sustained in the crash. *[...]*